 What you want to stay away from is directly loading the spine; squats, overhead press, etc. It’s also wise to stay away from barbell movements in general in the beginning, it’s unnecessary at this point in time and to be introduced in later on in adolescence.

 But for the anaerobic work, opt for no bodyweight loading (For example, no DB farmers walks for timed sets).

-To wrap things up here, I hope this blog post was helpful for those looking for some solid information regarding youth athletics and what can actually improve performance vs. what is not worth doing.
+To wrap things up here, I hope this section was helpful for those looking for some solid information regarding youth athletics and what can actually improve performance vs. what is not worth doing.

 Keep a look out in the near future as I will be creating a complete baseball youth development system aimed for the coach or parent who has both their kids’ performance and safety in mind.

-- The youth training years are some of the most important years of an athlete’s entire career
+- The youth training years are some of the most important years of an athletes entire career

-- Youth athletes should not specialize in baseball year-round
+- Youth athletes should not specialize in baseball year round

 - Strength training is totally safe when done properly

-- Low-intensity training should be favored
+- Low intensity training should be favoured

 - Always ensure proper technique is performed on all exercises.
 If you aren’t sure, seek a real professional to help you out